Urdu: Demographics and geographic distribution

-There are over 100 million native speakers of Urdu in India and Pakistan together: there were 50.8 million Urdu speakers in India (4.34% of the total population) as per the 2011 census; approximately 16 million in Pakistan in 2006.
+There are over 100 million native speakers of Urdu in India and Pakistan together: there were 50.8 million Urdu speakers in India (4.34% of the total population) as per the 2011 census; and approximately 22.3 million in Pakistan (9.25% of the total population) in 2023.
 There are several hundred thousand in the United Kingdom, Saudi Arabia, United States, and Bangladesh.
 However, Hindustani, of which Urdu is one variety, is spoken much more widely, forming the third most commonly spoken language in the world, after Mandarin and English.
 The syntax (grammar), morphology, and the core vocabulary of Urdu and Hindi are essentially identical – thus linguists usually count them as one single language, while some contend that they are considered as two different languages for socio-political reasons.

-Owing to interaction with other languages, Urdu has become localized wherever it is spoken, including in Pakistan.
-Urdu in Pakistan has undergone changes and has incorporated and borrowed many words from regional languages, thus allowing speakers of the language in Pakistan to distinguish themselves more easily and giving the language a decidedly Pakistani flavor.
+Owing to interaction with other languages, Urdu has become localised wherever it is spoken, including in Pakistan.
+Though Urdu is spoken by many Muhajirs in its standard form.
+In some areas, it has borrowed words from regional languages, giving the language a peculiar regional flavor.
 Similarly, the Urdu spoken in India can also be distinguished into many dialects such as the Standard Urdu of Lucknow and Delhi, as well as the Dakhni (Deccan) of South India.
 Because of Urdu's similarity to Hindi, speakers of the two languages can easily understand one another if both sides refrain from using literary vocabulary.